Kiobel v. ShellLight Dims on Human Rights Claims in the U.S.

 The Nigerian plaintiffs, represented by CJA co-founder Paul Hoffman, argued in their opening brief that the liability of a corporation for the wrongful acts of its agents—be they negligence, false imprisonment, or torture—has been a feature of all legal systems in the world, for as long as corporations have existed.
 Thus, corporate liability is a general principle of international law and unquestionably part of U.S. law.
 Nothing in international law prohibits the United States from choosing to enforce international law norms, like the prohibition on torture, against an organization such as a corporation, in addition to its individual directors and officers.

-Shell’s brief in Kiobel I makes the counter-argument that no international criminal tribunal has ever convicted a corporation of torture or crimes against humanity and that human rights treaties do not specifically say that they apply to corporations.
-Shell urges the Court to reject the idea that because corporations are civil “persons” under U.S. and international law—with rights and obligations—they can be liable for human rights crimes, just like any flesh and blood “natural person.”
-To justify this position, Shell claims that allowing corporations to be sued for torts like slavery or genocide would inconvenience businesses and upset international trade.
+Royal Dutch Shell’s counsel argued their brief in Kiobel I makes the counter-argument that no international criminal tribunal has ever convicted a corporation of torture or crimes against humanity and that human rights treaties do not specifically numerate liability for corporations.
+Royal Dutch Shell urged the Court to reject the idea that because corporations are civil “persons” under U.S. and international law, they can be liable for human rights crimes, just like any flesh and blood “natural person.”
+To justify this position, Royal Dutch Shell reasoned that allowing corporations to be sued for torts like slavery or genocide would inconvenience businesses and upset international trade.

 The U.S. Government's Position: No Corporate Immunity